 All these routes last an entire week, and there 6 to choose from depending on if you want to party flat out or find a more balanced vibe.
 They can be seen below:

-The Party Route, Ultra Route, and the Malta Route are party-focused routes.
+The Party Route and Ultra Route are party-focused routes.
 And the balanced vibes are on the Dubrovnik, Athens and Montenegro routes.

 Route Range Winner – The Yacht Week

 📦 Package Comparison

 Both brands have similar package options.
 However, the most significant difference is that Sail Week offers a Bring Your Own Booze (BYOB) option, which considerably impacts the price you pay for a given package.

 You can select from 4 different package types, namely:

 The difference is the type of yacht your money gets you here.
 Classic packages offer monohull yachts in the 43-46ft range, and Luxury packages afford you access to catamarans in the 40-45ft range.

 The luxury packages also include all the amenities available like air-conditioning, a host and half board meals.
 You can add a host and air-conditioning to the Build Your Own package.

 - Deluxe Catamaran